 Here’s that picture of me from last autumn, pre-Coumshingaun swim.

 I’m not the tallest of people, 170 centimetres.
 No change there except as I get older, I must be starting to shrink!
 No, the fact is that since November I’ve lost about seven kilograms.
 In fact I am lighter than I’ve been in at least four years, having dropped below my pre-Channel training weight.
-My winter swimming weight pre-Channel used to be about 75 kilos, whereas I’m now about 73 kilos.
+My winter swimming weight pre-Channel used to be about 75 kilos, whereas at this attempt I was down to about 73 kilos.
+And that’s a lot lighter than any of the others.
+Of the group I was both the longest swimming open water, but also the lightest.

 No disrespect to my fellow swimmers, but I am somewhat significantly smaller than all of them.
-Only Ger is anywhere near my weight but probably still 10 kilos heavier.
+Only the novice is anywhere near my weight but probably still 15 to 20 kilos heavier.
 I’d guess the other four of them had 20 to 30 kilos of weight advantage on me.

 Above is a photo of me greasing-up taken before the Ice-mile attempt.
 Since I didn’t know it was being taken, there was no belly-sucking, though I guess my torso is stretched, but both photos are from the side.
 I was genuinely surprised looking at the second photo how apparent the weight loss was (to me anyway).